Johnny Rodriguez: Early life

 Rodriguez was born to a Mexican American family in Sabinal, Texas, on December 10, 1951,.
-He was the second youngest in a family of 10 children living in a four-room house.
+He was the second-youngest in a family of 10 children living in a four-room house.
 Growing up in Sabinal, Rodriguez was a good student in school and an altar boy for his church.
 He was also the captain of his junior high school football team.
 When Rodriguez was 16 years old, his father died of cancer, and his older brother, Andres, died in an automobile accident the following year.
 The two incidents had an effect on Rodriguez and he became a troubled teen.

 In 1969, at age 18, Rodriguez ended up in jail.
 (It was often said that he was arrested for stealing a goat, although Jackson would later state that Rodriguez was in jail simply for an unpaid fine.)
 He sang frequently in his cell and was overheard by Texas Ranger Joaquin Jackson, who was impressed and told promoter "Happy" Shahan about him.

 Shahan then hired Johnny to perform at his local tourist attraction called the Alamo Village.
 During one of his sets in 1971, he came to the attention of country singers Tom T. Hall and Bobby Bare, who encouraged the young singer to go to Nashville, Tennessee.
 The 21-year-old singer arrived in Nashville with only a guitar in his hand and $14 in his pocket.
 Hall soon found work for Rodriguez fronting his band, as well as writing songs.

 Less than one year later, Hall took Rodriguez to Mercury Records' Nashville division and landed him an audition with the record label.
-After performing the songs "I Can't Stop Loving You" and "If I Left It Up to You," he was offered a contract with Mercury.
+After performing the songs "I Can't Stop Loving You" and "If I Left It Up to You", he was offered a contract with Mercury.
 He signed and began recording in their Nashville studio.

 Career

 Career in the 1970s

-After signing with Mercury, his first single to be released was 1972's "Pass Me By (If You're Only Passing Through)."
-This recording was a success, going to No. 9 on the Hot Country Songs list that year.
+After signing with Mercury, his first single to be released was 1972's "Pass Me By (If You're Only Passing Through)".
+This recording was a success, going to number 9 on the Hot Country Songs list that year.
 Rodriguez became the first well-known American of Mexican descent country singer.

-In 1972, Rodriguez was voted the 'Most Promising Vocalist' by the Academy of Country Music.
-The next year, he achieved his first No. 1 hit song, "You Always Come Back to Hurting Me."
-Another song that year, "Ridin' My Thumb to Mexico," written by Rodriguez, was also a No. 1 hit.
+In 1972, Rodriguez was voted the Most Promising Vocalist by the Academy of Country Music.
+The next year, he achieved his first number-one hit song, "You Always Come Back to Hurting Me".
+Another song that year, "Ridin' My Thumb to Mexico", written by Rodriguez, was also a number-one hit.
 Both songs were listed in the Billboard Hot 100.

-In 1973, his debut album was released, which rose to No. 1 on the Top Country Albums chart.
+In 1973, his debut album was released, which rose to number one on the Top Country Albums chart.
 He was nominated for Male Vocalist of the Year by the CMA Awards.
 In addition to his success in country music, he also had a role on the television show Adam-12 and made a guest appearance on The Dating Game in 1974.